Quantum++: A modern C++ quantum computing library: Acknowledgements

 \section{Acknowledgements}

 I acknowledge financial support from Industry Canada and from the Natural Sciences and Engineering Research Council of Canada (NSERC).
-I thank Kassem Kalach for carefully reading this manuscript and providing useful suggestions.
+I thank Sara Zafar Jafarzadeh and Kassem Kalach for carefully reading this manuscript and providing very useful suggestions.